 Raising awareness of the most relevant safety topics for work is the key step in fostering a safe and healthy workplace culture and environment.
-Regardless of whether your employees work in a construction site or spend long hours at an office job, it is vital that they are constantly alert and aware of the inherent dangers in their surroundings.
+Whether your employees work on a construction site or spend long hours at an office, they must be constantly alert and aware of the inherent dangers in their surroundings.

-At work, slips, trips, and falls occur more than one might anticipate.
+Slips, trips, and falls occur more than one might anticipate at work.
 According to the Bureau of Labor Statistics, they account for nearly 700 incidents per year, resulting in workplace injuries like cuts, bruises, and fractures, and more fatal consequences such as impairment of the spinal cord and nervous system.
-Among the most common factors of these incidents points to wet and slippery floor surfaces, poor lighting, unsuitable footwear, and unstable walkways.
+The most common factors in these incidents are wet and slippery floor surfaces, poor lighting, unsuitable footwear, and unstable walkways.

-Plus, you must also educate them on the core reasons why they need such protection for their job, and the health and physical risks of not following the right way of wearing and using their PPE.
+Plus, you must also educate them on the core reasons why they need such protection for their job and the health and physical risks of not following the right way of wearing and using their PPE.
 This safety topic for work isn’t only relevant upon onboarding, but it should be discussed regularly among your existing employees.

 Recommended online resources about Personal Protective Equipment (PPE):